Exscientia/physicsml/docs/source/pages/tutorials/ani1x_energy_forces_training.md

 print(split_featurised_dataset)
 ```
-For more information about splitting datasets, see the ``molflux`` splitting documentation (TODO: LINK).
+For more information about splitting datasets, see the ``molflux`` splitting [documentation](https://exscientia.github.io/molflux/pages/splits/intro.html).

 ## Training the model